 SUPERMAN VS. THE ELITE

 As with many of the DC Universe Original Animated films, Superman vs. The Elite is based on a classic graphic novel.
 In this case, it adapts Whats So Funny About Truth, Justice and the American Way?
 (2001), written by Joe Kelly that appeared in Action Comics #775.
 Coming out not long after 9/11, the issue was seen as a response to the legitimisation of torture and other intrusions of civil liberties that were imposed by the George W. Bush government.
 The story received a great deal of acclaim when it came out.
 The Elite appeared in subsequent DC stories and were later reconceived by Joe Kelly as Justice League Elite, a team formed to deal with morally questionable missions.
-Joe Kelly, who also writes the script for the film, is a regular comic-book writer who created the graphic novel that became the basis of the film I Kill Giants (2017), while he also acts as part of the Man of Action collective who created the animated series Ben 10 (2005-8).
+Joe Kelly, who also writes the script for the film, is a regular comic-book writer who created the graphic novel that became the basis of the film I Kill Giants (2017), for which he also wrote the screenplay.
+Elsewhere, Kelly is part of the Man of Action collective who created the animated series Ben 10 (2005-8).

 I get that Whats So Funny About Truth, Justice and the American Way was a response to the George W. Bush Governments suspension of civil liberties in the aftermath of 9/11 and it is a story that has interesting and important things to say in the world of comic-books where superheroes remain largely free of political shading or opinion.
 That said, I dont think that Whats So Funny About Truth, Justice, and the American Way works terribly well condensed to a 76 minute film.
 It essentially crams a complex debate down to a straw argument.
 The plot needs to swing an entire new team of superheroes not just one new hero or villain but a five-person team.
 As a result, all but the passably well conveyed Manchester Black remain no more than cutouts.